typedb/typedb-docs/09-schema/01-concepts.md

 <div class="note">
 [Important]
 Don't forget to `commit` after executing an `undefine` statement.
-Otherwise, anything you have undefined is NOT committed to the original keyspace that is running on the Grakn server.
+Otherwise, anything you have undefined is NOT committed to the original database that is running on the Grakn server.
 When using one of the [Grakn Clients](../03-client-api/00-overview.md), to commit changes, we call the `commit()` method on the `transaction` object that carried out the query.
-Via the [Grakn Console](../02-running-grakn/02-console.md), we use the `commit` command.
+Via the [Grakn Console](../02-console/01-console.md), we use the `commit` command.
 </div>

 ### Undefine an attribute's association